A half-century of global collaboration in science and the 'Shrinking World': Results: Kaleidoscopes of international collaboration

-Figure \ref{fig:US-CN(-JP)}a shows the distance between the US and China over the past two decades.
-Here, only data in which the yearly number of collaborative works between the two countries is 100 or more are shown.
-For clarity, the distance measure is scaled.\endnote{Specifically, the rescaling is achieved as $D\mapsto \tilde{D}\coloneqq -\ln(1-D)$, which is the same mapping as Eq.~(\ref{eq:scaling}).} Note that the absolute value of this rescaled distance measure does not have direct physical significance, but its relative comparison across disciplines or periods and increase/decrease over time do.
-As for the comparison across disciplines, on the one hand, the distance between the two countries has been relatively large in massive and heavy R\&D fields such as {\aerospace}, {\nuclear} and {\marine} in recent years.
-On the other hand, the distance between the two countries is consistently small in {\condensed} and {\particle}.
-That said, it is noteworthy that the distance between the two countries has been remarkably shortening over time in all fields in common.
-As a reference, Fig.~\ref{fig:US-CN(-JP)}b visualises the distance between the US and Japan, also located in Asia, using the same analytical method.
-Despite the fact that the number of coauthorships between the US and Japan has increased during the past decade, the distance between the two countries has remained almost the same in all disciplines with slight fluctuations, albeit at different levels per discipline.
-Therefore, we do not conclude that the relationship between the two countries has deepened during the period.
-By contrast, the overall shortening distance trend in Fig.~\ref{fig:US-CN(-JP)}a suggests that the relationship between the US and China is actually deepening.
+Figure \ref{fig:US-CN(-JP)}a depicts the affinity between the US and China over the past two decades, considering only data in which the yearly number of collaborative works between the two countries is 100 or more.
+For clarity, the affinity measure is rescaled; specifically, the rescaling is achieved as $A\mapsto \tilde{A}\coloneqq \ln(A/\ep)$ with $\ep=0.001$.
+Note that while the absolute value of this rescaled affinity measure ($\tilde{A}$) does not have direct physical significance, its relative comparison across disciplines or periods and increase/decrease over time do.
+Regarding the comparison across disciplines, on the one hand, the affinity between the two countries has been relatively small in massive and heavy R\&D fields such as {\aerospace}, {\nuclear} and {\marine} in recent years.
+On the other hand, a relatively large affinity between the two countries is observed for {\condensed} and {\particle}.
+It is noteworthy that the affinity between the US and China has been remarkably growing in all disciplines in common.
+As a reference, Fig.~\ref{fig:US-CN(-JP)}b uses the same analytical method to show the affinity between the US and Japan, also located in Asia.
+Despite the fact that the number of coauthorships between the US and Japan has increased during the past decade, the affinity between the two countries has remained almost the same in all disciplines with slight fluctuations, albeit at different levels per discipline.
+Therefore, it cannot be concluded that the relationship between the two countries has significantly deepened during the period.
+By contrast, the overall increasing affinity trend in Fig.~\ref{fig:US-CN(-JP)}a suggests that the relationship between the US and China is actually deepening.